 A release of data possesses the k-anonymity property if the information for each person contained in the release cannot be distinguished from at least k-1 individuals whose information also appear in the release.
 Although this concept was developed for the release of datasets with individuals, we can think of a raw alignment file (BAM) as a dataset, where information for each read is contained.
 Let's assume a BAM file is a dataset D, where each entry is a read.
-The desire is to release dataset D in a form (say D^) such that it does not leak variants from the reads, but in the mean time any calculation f based on D and D^ retrieves almost the same result.
-There are two general methods to achieve k-anonimity for some value of k: suppression and generalization.
-If every column in D is an attribute (such as read length, cigar, sequence, quality value), then replacing an attribute to an asteriks() is suppression, changing an attribute with a more general value is generalization.
-For example, in our file format transformation, we replace sequence and sequence quality attributes with asteriks (suppression), and transform the cigar of the read from partially mapped to fully mapped (generalization) to achive, for example,3-anonimity with respect to attributes sequence, sequence quality and cigar (see SI Methods for details).
-Now let's say the privacy-preserving transformation is done through a function $P{O,r}$ such that $P{O,r}(D) = D^$.
-Q is the operation such as "removal of small indels", "removal of mismatches", "removal of large indels" or 'removal of all variants'. r is the amount of reads to be manupilated given the operation Q. A calculation f can be signal depth profile calculation, TF binding peak detection or gene expression quantification (Fig. 8a).
-Then, we can reconstuct the eq.
-7 for each unit i as where a unit can be a single basepair, an exon or a gene depending on the function f.
-In turn, ε_i can be calculated as the log fold change between the results derived from two datasets.
-This is also a quantity commonly used to compute differential gene expression [37] or ChIP-Seq binding enrichment over controls [?], and can be used as analogous in this context, where log-fold change is the differential signal depth or expression when the manupilated data is used as an input.
+The desire is to release dataset D in a form (say $D^$ ) such that it does not leak variants from the reads, but in the mean time any calculation f based on D and $D^$ retrieves almost the same result.
+There are two general methods to achieve k-anonymity for some value of k: suppression and generalization.
+If every column in D is an attribute (such as read length, cigar, sequence, or quality value), then replacing an attribute with an asterisk(\) is suppression and changing an attribute with a more general value is generalization.
+For example, in our file format transformation, we replaced sequence and sequence quality attributes with asterisk (suppression), and transformed the cigar of the read from partially mapped to fully mapped (generalization) to achive 3-anonymity with respect to attributes sequence, sequence quality and cigar (see SI Methods for details).
+Now let's say the privacy-preserving transformation is done through a function $P{Q,r}$ such that $P{Q,r}(D) = D^$ .
+Q is the operation such as "removal of small indels", "removal of mismatches", "removal of large indels" or "removal of all variants". r is the amount of reads to be manipulated given the operation Q. A calculation f can be signal depth profile calculation, TF binding peak detection or gene expression quantification (Fig. 8a).
+Then, we can reconstruct the eq.
+7 for each unit i as where a unit i can be a single basepair, an exon or a gene depending on the function f.
+In turn, $\varepsilon_i$ can be calculated as the log fold change between the results derived from two datasets.
+This is also a quantity commonly used to compute differential gene expression [37] or ChIP-Seq binding enrichment over controls [?], and can be used as analogous in this context, where log-fold change is the differential signal depth or expression when the manipulated data is used as an input.